-Today, the vast site of Yinxu still houses remains of the palace, over eighty house foundations, and the Tomb of Fu Hao, the only intact tomb of a member of the Shang Dynasty.
-It offers a fascinating insight into the development of Chinese characters.
+Today, the vast site of Yinxu – a UNESCO World Heritage Site – still houses remains of the palace.
+Comprised of over 80 house foundations and the Tomb of Fu Hao, the only intact tomb of a member of the Shang Dynasty, Yinxu offers a fascinating insight into ancient Chinese history.

 Discover the best Historic Sites in China, from Terracotta Army to The Sun Yat-sen Mausoleum and more, includes interactive Chinese cultural landmarks and monuments map.